 This monitor comes with five high-speed USB 3.0 ports, which make the work of every designer, photographer or graphic designer simple.

 LG's 4K monitor, LG 27UD68-W is yet another competitor in this the race of top 10 4K monitors for graphic designers.

 Loaded with AMD FreeSync, it also offers coverage of over 99% sRGB.
-LG also provides on-screen controls that allows you to use the split-screen functionality on the monitor, which makes editing and designing extremely easy.
+LG also provides on-screen controls that allow you to use the split-screen functionality on the monitor, which makes viewing angles for designing extremely easy.

 Another of the top monitors for graphic design worth mentioning on this list is the NEC MultiSync.

 With superior quality viewing and display, this monitor's Molt profiler supports complete control over five picture modes.

 Furthermore, this monitor comes with Spectraview II software and NEC custom X-Rite i1 Display Pro-based colourimeter for accurate colouring.

 With many 4K monitors in the market, the choices mentioned above offer many features that are genuinely beneficial if you are into graphic designing and image editing.

 The list includes choices for both high-end and budget monitors for graphic design to fit any purpose.

 Also, see – The Top 10 Laptops for Graphic Designers